-1. Without depressing the brake pedal, push the EN-GINE START/STOP button and place the ignition to the ON/RUN position (do not start the engine).
+1. Without pressing the brake pedal, push the ENGINE START/STOP button and place the ignition to the ON/RUN position (do not start the engine).

-- scroll downward through the main menu to "Vehicle Info." - 3.
-Push and release the RIGHT $\triangleright$ arrow button to access the "Vehicle Info" screen, then scroll up or down to select "Oil Life." - 4.
-Push and hold the RIGHT > arrow button to select "Reset". - 5.
-Push and release the RIGHT $\triangleright$ arrow button to select "NO" or "YES" to reset the Oil Life to 100%. - 6.
-Push and release the UP $\triangle$ arrow button to exit the EVIC screen.
+- 2 Push and release the DOWN arrow button to scroll downward through the main menu to "Vehicle Info." - 3 Push and release the RIGHT arrow button to access the "Vehicle Info" screen, then scroll UP or DOWN to select "Oil Life." - 4.
+Push and hold the RIGHT arrow button to select "Reset," then push and release the Right arrow button to select "NO" or "YES" to reset the Oil Life to 100%. - 5.
+Push and release the UP arrow button to exit the EVIC screen.